Benzenism/Benzenism/README.md

 ## About Me

 - Game developer specializing in **Unity** and **Unreal Engine**.
-- Full‑stack developer building **Web\App** with modern JavaScript and backend stacks.
+- Full‑stack developer building **Web/App** with modern JavaScript and backend stacks.
 - Passionate **UI/UX designer** who cares about usability, motion, and clean visual language.

 ---